KivutiBrian/Sign-up-form/README.md

 To get started you need the following

 ```
+A code editor (preferably vscode)
-Python installed on your local machine
+Python installed on your machine
-PostgresSQL installed on your local machine
+PostgresSQL installed on your machine

-Flask
-Flask-SQLAlchemy
-Psycopg2
 ```

 ## Creating an environment